-- 4.1.1 Low secure services provide a model of integrated services incorporating all elements of the service pathway and aim to deliver effective, timely, therapeutic recovery-focussed services for patients with a mental disorder assessed as presenting a significant risk of harm to others. - 4.1.2 The expected outcomes of the service support the national ambition set out in the Five Year Forward View and Building the Right Support to reduce lengths of stay, ensure admission to hospital only takes place when absolutely necessary, reduce variation in service access and availability and improve the experience of patients, their families and carers using mental health services. - 4.1.3 All low secure services must be recovery-orientated and outcomefocused. - 4.1.4 The core objectives are to: - Assess, formulate and treat mental disorders including neurodevelopmental disorders such as learning disability and autism - Reduce the risk of harm to self and others - Provide individualised care that meets needs of and includes the patient and family and carers in decision-making - Provide a time-limited intervention that supports recovery and enables a safe transition though the care pathway - Provide all patients with a full multi-disciplinary assessment including assessment of risk and formulation resulting in a care plan developed in collaboration with them and reflective of their wishes and aspirations - Achieve delivery of efficient and seamless transfers of patients between care settings - Use the Care Programme Approach to underpin service delivery - Proactively manage violence and aggression - Provide a range of meaningful activities and therapeutic programmes - Deliver care within a therapeutic regime that places primary importance on behavioural approaches, de-escalation and psychopharmacological treatment of mental illness and agitated behaviour in the context of mental disorder conditions Domain 3 Helping people to recover from episodes of ill-health or following injury х Domain 4 Ensuring people have a positive experience of care x Domain 5 Treating and caring for people in safe environment and protecting them from avoidable harm x
+4.1.1 Medium secure services provide a model of integrated services

+- incorporating all elements of the service pathway and aim to deliver effective, timely, therapeutic recovery-focussed services for patients with a mental disorder assessed as presenting a serious risk of harm to others. - 4.1.2 The expected outcomes of the service support the national ambitions set out in the Five Year Forward View and Building the Right Support to reduce lengths of stay, ensure admission to hospital only takes place when absolutely necessary, reduce variation in service access and availability and improve the experience of patients, their families and carers in using these services. - 4.1.3 All medium secure services must be recovery-orientated and outcomefocused.

+4.1.4 The core objectives are to:

+- Assess, formulate and treat mental disorders including neurodevelopmental disorders such as learning disability and autism - Reduce the risk of harm to self and others - Provide individualised care that meets needs of and includes the patient and family and carers in decision-making - Provide a time-limited intervention that supports recovery and enables a safe transition though the care pathway - Provide all patients with a full multi-disciplinary assessment including assessment of risk and formulation resulting in a care plan developed in collaboration with them and reflective of their wishes and aspirations - Achieve delivery of efficient and seamless transfers of patients between care settings - Use the Care Programme Approach to underpin service delivery - Proactively manage violence and aggression - Provide a range of meaningful activities and therapeutic programmes - Deliver care within a therapeutic regime that places primary importance on behavioural approaches, de-escalation and psychopharmacological treatment of mental illness and agitated behaviour in the context of mental disorder